cosmos/cosmos-sdk/x/auth/spec/05_vesting.md

 ## Intro and Requirements

-This specification describes the vesting account implementation for the Cosmos Hub.
-The requirements for this vesting account is that it should be initialized during genesis with a starting balance `X` and a vesting end time `T`.
+This specification defines the vesting account implementation that is used by the Cosmos Hub.
+The requirements for this vesting account is that it should be initialized during genesis with a starting balance `X` and a vesting end time `ET`.
+A vesting account may be initialized with a vesting start time `ST` and a number of vesting periods `P`.
+If a vesting start time is included, the vesting period will not begin until start time is reached.
+If vesting periods are included, the vesting will occur over the specified number of periods.

-The owner of this account should be able to delegate to and undelegate from validators, however they cannot send locked coins to other accounts until those coins have been fully vested.
+For all vesting accounts, the owner of the vesting account is able to delegate and undelegate from validators, however they cannot transfer coins to another account until those coins are vested.
+This specification allows for three different kinds of vesting:

-In addition, a vesting account vests all of its coin denominations at the same rate.
-This may be subject to change.

-**Note**: A vesting account could have some vesting and non-vesting coins.
-To support such a feature, the `GenesisAccount` type will need to be updated in order to make such a distinction.
+- Delayed vesting, where all coins are vested once `ET` is reached.
+- Continous vesting, where coins begin to vest at `ST` and vest linearly with respect to time until `ET` is reached
+- Periodic vesting, where coins begin to vest at `ST` and vest periodically according to number of periods and the vesting amount per period.
+The number of periods, length per period, and amount per period are configurable.
+A periodic vesting account is distinguished from a continuous vesting account in that coins can be released in staggered tranches.
+For example, a periodic vesting account could be used for vesting arrangements where coins are relased quarterly, yearly, or over any other function of tokens over time.

+## Note

+Vesting accounts can be initialized with some vesting and non-vesting coins.
+The non-vesting coins would be immediately transferable.
+The current specification does not allow for vesting accounts to be created with normal messages after genesis.
+All vesting accounts must be created at genesis, or as part of a manual network upgrade.
+The current specification only allows for _unconditional_ vesting (ie. there is no possibility of reaching `ET` and having coins fail to vest).

 ## Vesting Account Types